zephyo/HE-BEAT-HER./README.md

 I've never shared source code before, so if I'm missing anything, please let me know and I'll add it! ^^

+Note: I edited the 3rd party scripts for optimization/ease of use but am not sure if I'm supposed to share that